tldr-pages/tldr/pages/linux/opkg.md

 # opkg

-> The opkg utility is a lightweight package manager used to install OpenWrt packages.
+> A lightweight package manager used to install OpenWrt packages.

 - Install a package: